This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 If your case cannot be resolved or you are unhappy with the outcome after 180 days, you can request a “right to sue” document.
 This will allow you and your lawyer to file a lawsuit against the responsible person or organization.

-How to Find the Lawyer to Help you File a Lawsuit
+How to Find the Lawyer to Help You File a Lawsuit

-Throughout all of these processes of getting justice for your child, the common element should be the right lawyer.
+Throughout all these processes of getting justice for your child, the common element should be the right lawyer.
 The method of filing a lawsuit and following through with it to a satisfactory conclusion is not easy.
 You need professional representation to help you along the way.

 Be sure that the lawyer you hire has real experience in these kinds of cases and with clients like your child and your family.

-You can find someone with the right experience and area of specialty through the state bar association.
+You can find someone with the right experience and area of specialty through the State Bar Association.

 You can also contact local groups that work with disabled community members or talk to local parents of children who have similar disabilities.
 They should be able to provide referrals.